Nyki-Anderson/ShapeCreations/docs/0_Getting_Started/Module_0_Glossary.md

 ## [0.3_Docker_Primer](./0.3_Docker_Primer.md#)

+- **Containers** : Once an image has been built successfully, the service is ready to be *containerized* or run.
+Docker uses the image’s instructions to run an instance of a service and does so until it is stopped and/or removed.
+Whatever service is being run, be it an Apache server or a MariaDB database, a container built to the exact specifications of an image will do only what is prescribed to do.
+It will not share state or data with any other container or service.

+	Ideally each image and the container run from it are assigned a single task or mode.
+This is the convention for, not only, security purposes (minimizing the attack surface of a service) but also reducing the overall complexity of a single container.

+	Once a container is stopped, the service stops.
+And once a container is removed any data that was being stored by the service is lost (though we can configure this not to be the case).
+Essentially, the container is ephemeral but unless specifically removed, the image will still exist and can still be run again without the need to rebuild it.
+This is convenient when you need to run multiple containers from a single image.

  - **Images** : A Docker image is a read-only blueprint for a service required by a given application or project i.e., a server, a database, or any tool that your project needs.
 An image (as opposed to a container) does not itself run.
 It is simply the scaffolding that defines a service: including its configuration, where it stores its data, which port/s it exposes, which network/s it uses, what credentials its has access to, etc.

 	These elements are brought together using a `Dockerfile` which builds a layer for each command it contains.
 You can either use a pre-built image pulled from the [Docker Hub](https://hub.docker.com/) or define your own `Dockerfile` that appends to a base Docker Hub image.